DiReFoNt/direfont/README.md

 ###

-<p align="left">I am a frontend developer from Ukraine Currently located in Prague, Czech Republic.
+<p align="left">I am a frontend developer from Ukraine currently located in Prague, Czech Republic.
 I have 2 years of experience, including training, and an up-to-date and modern frontend development stack.
 I like to be in the trend of new technologies, learn new things.</p>

 ###